Ryanair boss O'Leary says: We'll fly through UK's 'rubbish' quarantine

-LONDON (Reuters) - Ryanair (RYA.I) will not cancel flights to and from the United Kingdom despite the government introducing a 14-day quarantine for international travellers because it is seeing thousands of Britons booking holidays, boss Michael O’Leary said on Monday.
+LONDON, June 8 (Reuters) - Ryanair will not cancel flights to and from the United Kingdom despite the government introducing a 14-day quarantine for international travellers because it is seeing thousands of Britons booking holidays, boss Michael O’Leary said on Monday.

-Ryanair, Europe’s biggest budget airline, easyJet (EZJ.L) and BA-owner IAG (ICAG.L) have launched the early stage of a legal protest against the quarantine which is designed to prevent a second surge of COVID-19.
+Ryanair, Europe’s biggest budget airline, easyJet and BA-owner IAG have launched the early stage of a legal protest against the quarantine which is designed to prevent a second surge of COVID-19.

 Asked whether Ryanair would cancel July and August flights if the quarantine remained in place during those months, O’Leary said: “No, because the flights are full outbound of the UK.
 British people are ignoring this quarantine, they know it’s rubbish.”